-- 1. This position is for 38.0 hours per fortnight.
-There is no paid overtime, but any extra hours worked will be accrued as Time-in-Lieu according to the Berry Street Victoria Enterprise Agreement. - 2.
-You will initially be employed at our Gippsland office in Morwell.
+- 1. This position may be required to work additional hours as necessary, and extra hours worked will be accrued as Time-in-Lieu according to the Berry Street Victoria 2014-2017 Agreement. - 2.
+You will initially be employed at our Eaglemont office.
 You may be required to work from other Berry Street sites (on a temporary or permanent basis) as directed from time to time. - 3.
 Terms and conditions of employment are in accordance with the Berry Street Victoria 2014-2017 Agreement, which includes above Award payments and eligibility for remuneration packaging.
 Salary packaging up to \$15,900 is available to Berry Street employees who meet the eligibility criteria outlined in our Salary Packaging Policy. - 4.
-The base salary for this position is Take Two senior clinician which is currently \$89,971.91 (pro-rata) under the Berry Street Victoria Enterprise Agreement.
+The base salary for this position is Senior Clinician which is currently \$89,971.91 (pro-rata) under the Berry Street Victoria 2014-2017 Agreement.
 The value of the salary can be increased through salary packaging. - 5.
-Superannuation will be paid according to Superannuation Guarantee into a compliant fund of your choice or into HESTA Superannuation Fund. - The successful applicant will be required to undergo satisfactory pre-employment checks, including 2 professional referees, a pre-existing injury/disease declaration, a criminal records check and proof of identify and qualifications. - 7.
+You will be eligible for an annual motor vehicle allowance of \$10,500 (pro rata).
+This allowance is all inclusive for motor vehicle costs incurred during employment with Berry Street. - 6.
+Superannuation will be paid according to Superannuation Guarantee into a compliant fund of your choice or into HESTA Superannuation Fund. - 7.
+The successful applicant will be required to undergo satisfactory pre-employment checks, including 2 professional referees, a pre-existing health declaration, a criminal records check and proof of identify and qualifications. - 8.
 The successful applicant will initially be employed for a probationary period of 5 months.
 During this period, either party can terminate employment with one week's notice.
-A probationary review before 5 months will be undertaken. - 8.
-Agency vehicles are available for authorised use and these should be used at all times for work-related purposes, in accordance with the Berry Street Motor Vehicle Policy.
-However, if you are authorised to use your own vehicle for work-related purposes, you will be paid an allowance per kilometre, which includes provision for comprehensive insurance and other running costs.
-Berry Street is unable to insure private vehicles owned by staff and will not accept any liability for damage to any staff vehicles incurred while being used for work-related purposes - 9.
+A probationary review before 5 months will be undertaken. - 9.
 Under Victorian WorkCover legislation, it is the applicant's duty to advise Berry Street of any pre-existing medical condition, which could be aggravated by the type of employment for which they are applying.
 The existence of a medical condition will not preclude you from employment, unless you are unable to perform the inherent requirements of the position.
 However, failure to disclose any relevant injury or disease will jeopardise any entitlement you may otherwise have for a work-related aggravation of that non-disclosed pre-existing condition. - 10.
-Berry Street has a smoke-free workplace policy
+Berry Street has a smoke-free workplace policy.